Friday, October 31, 2008

 A spread trader can just as easily trade the difference

-(see below).
+between MICROSOFT and IBM (see below).
 Or he can trade the difference

 between two Exchange Traded Funds.